isabella232/journeys.en/help/using/usecase/uc1journey.md

     ![](../assets/journeyuc1_17.png)

 1. Click on the **Test** toggle and test your journey using test profiles.
 If there is any error, deactivate the test mode, modify your journey and test it again.
-For more information on the test mode, refer to [Testing your journey](../building-journeys/journeytesting.md).
+For more information on the test mode, refer to [](../building-journeys/journeytesting.md).

     ![](../assets/journeyuc1_18bis.png)